 What happens during a cleanse?

 Eating no oils or fats for 24 hours prior to the cleanse gives the gallbladder a chance to fill up with bile salts.
-The reason you do not eat after 2:00 pm is so there is no food in the digestive tract that still needs to be digested and absorbed.
+Not eating after 2:00 pm will ensure that there is very little food in the digestive tract that still needs to be digested and absorbed.
 Having a full stomach when you do the cleanse can cause nausea.
 If the food has moved into the large intestine and has been completely digested and assimilated, you will have no problems at all.

 Actual size of some larger stones